About the Foundation

 Our foster youth start off their childhood with difficulties no child should have to face, and unfortunately, their transition into adulthood can be just as difficult.
 On their 18th birthday, our Foster Youth are processed out of the foster care system, and are largely on their own in the world…on their own with minimal financial support, no parents to fall back on, and with limited education and job skills.
 Your support of our Foundation makes a life-changing difference in these children’s ability to successfully transition out of care and into life on their own.

-The Foundation’s fundraising efforts are dedicated to supplementing County funds to increase the education and enrichment programs, equipment, and capital improvements that directly benefit the children at the Shelter…and further, to provide trade school and college scholarship opportunities for these children and those who are placed in the foster care system and have since”aged out”… all innocent victims of abuse, neglect, and abandonment.
+The Foundation’s fundraising efforts are dedicated to providing trade school and college scholarship opportunities for these children and those who are placed in the foster care system and have since”aged out”… all innocent victims of abuse, neglect, and abandonment.

 Please join us and invest in these youths futures!
 Your donation can change lives.